 Welcome to Kit 4 Mentors!

 'Kit 4 Mentors' provides an unconventional and thought-provoking approach to supporting learners in the workplace.
 Anyone who works with students, apprentices, or new recruits of any sort will benefit from the information shared here.

 This online toolkit is a product of years of experience.
-Anthea has combined research into the experiences of mentors in healthcare with a lifetime of general observations of workplaces.
+Anthea has combined research into the experiences of mentors in healthcare with a varied career immersed in a variety of workplaces.
 With her extensive personal experience of facilitating work-based learning, Anthea brings a unique perspective on the challenges of helping people to learn on the job.

 See more information about the author